The Visited States Map shows off your road travels through the USA and Canada. Whether you’re an RVer or a road-tripper, show us where you’ve been!

 Green means I’ve spent a lot of time in that state, weeks at at time on multiple visits—or lived there.

-You can also make a map of the US and Canada, or just Canada.
-Click the map of Canada to get started.
+You can make a map of just the USA, just Canada, or both.
 The Canadian map was made possible by Evan at campinnforum.com.
 Evan sponsored development and created a great Canadian vector map.